Updated WWE Hell in a Cell Lineup | 411MANIA

 Updated WWE Hell in a Cell Lineup

-WWE has an updated card for Hell in a Cell following Friday’s episode of Smackdown.
+WWE has an updated card for Hell in a Cell following Monday’s episode of Raw.
 You can see the latest lineup below for the show, which takes place on June 20th from the ThunderDome and airs live on Peacock in the US and WWE Network elsewhere:

 * RAW Women’s Championship Match: Rhea Ripley vs. Charlotte Flair